sigp/lighthouse/book/src/merge-migration.md

 the merge:

 1. You *must* run your own execution engine such as Geth or Nethermind alongside Lighthouse.
-   You *must* update your Lighthouse configuration to connect to the execution engine using new flags which are documented on this page in the [Connecting to an execution engine](#connecting-to-an-execution-engine) section.
+   You *must* update your `lighthouse bn` configuration to connect to the execution engine using new flags which are documented on this page in the [Connecting to an execution engine](#connecting-to-an-execution-engine) section.
 2. If your Lighthouse node has validators attached you *must* nominate an Ethereum address to receive transactions tips from blocks proposed by your validators.
-This is covered on the [Suggested fee recipient](./suggested-fee-recipient.md) page.
+These changes should be made to your `lighthouse vc` configuration, and are covered on the [Suggested fee recipient](./suggested-fee-recipient.md) page.

 Additionally, you _must_ update Lighthouse to v3.0.0 (or later), and must update your execution